xli-personal/website/index.md

 <p>
 Hi!
 My name is Xiao.
 I'm a CS PhD student at Princeton University working on computational imaging research.
 I'm interested in developing novel optical systems and other physical AI systems by combining system design with computational methods or machine learning.
 <p>
-Recently, I have been focused on applying machine learning to the design of metalens cameras to resolve the bottlenecks in imaging and computation systems.
-Before coming to Princeton, I worked at Magic Leap and contributed to the <a href="https://www.magicleap.com/optics-technology" target="_blank"><u>display optics/waveguide design</u></a> and the <a href="https://developer-docs.magicleap.cloud/docs/guides/features/headpose/" target="_blank"><u>SLAM-based head pose tracking system</u></a> of AR headsets.
+Recently, I have been focused on applying machine learning to the design of metalens cameras for imaging and computation systems.
+Before coming to Princeton, I worked at Magic Leap and contributed to the <a href="https://www.magicleap.com/optics-technology" target="_blank"><u>imaging optics/nanophotonic display design</u></a> and the <a href="https://developer-docs.magicleap.cloud/docs/guides/features/headpose/" target="_blank"><u>SLAM-based head pose tracking system</u></a> of AR headsets.
 I also conducted research in Terahertz photonics at UCLA advised by
 <a href="https://samueli.ucla.edu/people/mona-jarrahi/" target="_blank"><u>Prof. Mona Jarrahi</u></a>.
 </p>